mtrevisan/Boxon/README.md

 ### Notable features

 Boxon...
- - Is easily extensible through the use of [converters](#how-to).
+ - Is easily extensible through the use of [converters](#how-to-extend-converters).
- - Contains a minimal set of [annotations](#annotation-base) capable of handling "all" the primitive data (aside `char`, but this could be easily handled with a converter).
+ - Contains a minimal set of [annotations](#annotation-basic) capable of handling "all" the primitive data (aside `char`, but this could be easily handled with a converter).
  - Contains a set of [special annotations](#annotation-special) that handles the various messages peculiarities (defining message header properties, conditional choosing of converter, or object while reading an array, skip bits, checksum, 'constant' assignments)
- - Is capable of handle concatenation of messages, using the correct template under the hood.
+ - Is capable of handling concatenation of messages, using the correct template under the hood.
- - The template is selected in a clever way, i.e. selecting the one with the longest `start` parameter that matches the message.
+ - The template is selected in a clever way, i.e., selecting the one with the longest `start` parameter that matches the message.
  - Can handle [SpEL expressions](https://docs.spring.io/spring-framework/reference/core/expressions.html) on certain fields, thus more powerful and simpler than [Limbo](http://limbo.sourceforge.net/apidocs/)<sup>[1](#footnote-1)</sup> (but less than [janino](https://github.com/janino-compiler/janino), that has other problems).
  - Can decode and encode data on the fly with a single annotated class (thus avoiding separate decoder and encoder going out-of-sync).
  - Supported data types are:
    - Integers: 1-, 4-, 8-, 16-, 32- and 64-bit signed and unsigned integers, little- or big-endian.
    - Floating point numbers: 32- and 64-bit floating point values.
    - Bit fields: bit fields with length from 1 to 2,147,483,647 bits.
-   - Strings: fixed-length, variable-length and zero terminated strings with various encodings.
+   - Strings: fixed-length, variable-length and zero-terminated strings with various encodings.
    - Arrays: fixed-length and variable-length arrays of built-in or user-defined element types.
    - Objects: custom-type DTOs.
    - Choices: supports integer keys.
- - User defined types (arbitrary combination of built-in types)
+ - User-defined types (arbitrary combination of built-in types)
  - Has templates (annotated classes) that are not complex: they do not call each other uselessly complicating the structure (apart, necessarily, for `@BindObject` and a few others), no complicated chains of factories: it's just a parser that works.
  - Supports [SLF4J](http://www.slf4j.org/).
  - Hides the complexities of encoding and decoding, thus simplifying the changes to be made to the code due to frequent protocol changes.
- - Can automatically scan and loads all the binding annotations and/or templates from a package.
+ - Can automatically scan and load all the binding annotations and/or templates from a package.

 ---